-COVID-19 is a respiratory disease caused by coronavirus, specifically SARS-CoV-2, that is spread mainly between people who are in close contact with one another and through respiratory droplets produced when an infected person coughs or sneezes.
+COVID-19 is a respiratory disease caused by coronavirus, specifically SARS-CoV-2, that is spread mainly between people who are in close contact with one another and through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 People are most contagious when they are the sickest; however, those who don’t have any noticeable symptoms at all can still pass the virus on to others.

 The World Health Organization (WHO) declared this disease a global pandemic in March 2019.
 The United States has had close to one quarter of the world’s documented cases of COVID-19.